destel/rill/README.md

 ```

-## Batching
+## Real-Time Batching
-When working with external services or databases, batching is a common pattern to reduce the number of requests and improve performance.
+Real-world applications often need to handle data that arrives at unpredictable rates.
+While batching is still
-Rill provides a **Batch** function that transforms a stream of items into a stream of batches of a specified size.
-It's also possible
+desirable for efficiency, waiting to collect a full batch might introduce unacceptable delays when
-to specify a timeout, after which a batch is emitted even if it's not full.
-This is useful for keeping an application reactive
+the input stream becomes slow or sparse.

-when the input stream is slow or sparse.
+Rill solves this with timeout-based batching: batches are emitted either when they're full or after a specified timeout,

-Previous examples have already shown how to use **Batch** to group user IDs for bulk fetching.
+whichever comes first.
+This ensures optimal batch sizes during high load while maintaining responsiveness during quiet periods.

-Let's examine a case where batching with timeout is particularly useful.
+Consider an application that needs to update users' _last_active_at_ timestamps in a database.
+The function responsible

-In the example below, the `UpdateUserTimestamp` function updates the _last_active_at_ column in the _users_ table with the current timestamp.
+for this - `UpdateUserTimestamp` can be called concurrently, at unpredictable rates, and from different parts of the application.
-This function is called concurrently from multiple places in the application, such as HTTP handlers.
+Sending all this updates individually may create too many concurrent queries, potentially overwhelming the database.

-A large number of such calls would cause a large number of concurrent SQL queries, potentially overwhelming the database.
+In the example below, updates are collected into batches of up to 5 items, but a batch is also emitted if 100ms passes

-To mitigate this, it's possible to group the updates and send them to the database in bulk using the **Batch** function.
+without reaching the full size.
-And when updates are sparse, the _timeout_ setting makes sure they're delayed by at most 100ms,
+This provides an excellent balance between efficiency and latency: full batches and zero latency during high load,
-balancing between reducing database load and data freshness.
+smaller batches and up to 100ms latency during quiet periods.

 [Try it](https://pkg.go.dev/github.com/destel/rill#example-package-BatchingWithTimeout)
 ```go